 All dogs love treats, and while giving them out too regularly can be an unhealthy thing especially for animals with renal disease, there are still options out there.

 Strangely enough, giving your dog carrots to chew on is actually recommended, being good to chew while also being low in calories and high in vitamins and fibre.
 Carrots are also a great treat for dogs without kidney disease, not carrying the same risks of splintering or choking as with bones or rawhide.
 Green beans are also another great choice, although make sure they are fresh with no added salt to keep their sodium levels low.

 If your dog enjoys certain human foods as treats, such as peanut butter, then some precautions may need to be taken.
 Peanut butter contains Vitamin E which is great for your dog’s health; however, they also need to be checked for additives, with organic, low-sodium brands being available to give your dog.

 When getting treats for your dog, is always advised that you check what foods dogs cannot eat before giving them other kinds of fruit or vegetables, as food like grapes are highly toxic to dogs and can actually trigger kidney failure.
 Do research and ask your vet for any advice on what not to feed your dog with kidney disease.

 Eggs are a great source of protein for dogs, although raw eggs can cause biotin deficiency meaning that cooked eggs are best recommended for your dog to eat.
-However, for dogs with kidney failure, this protein can have a negative effect on their system; as well as the yolk, which contains high amounts of phosphorus.
+However, for dogs with kidney disease, this protein can have a negative effect on their system; as well as the yolk, which contains high amounts of phosphorus.